KBNLwikimedia/GLAMorousToHTML/README.md

 * [Australia and New Zealand](reports/reports.md#australia-and-new-zealand)
   * [Australia](reports/reports.md#australia)
   * [New Zealand](reports/reports.md#new-zealand)

+When intertpreting these reports, one shoud be aware of XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX - nog uitwerken [these remarks about-the-images-and-category-trees](reports/reports.md#about-the-images-and-category-trees) about
+* image contributions,
+* images in templates and
+* accuracy of category trees.

 ## Publications
 * A first article about the NDE reports will be published a.s.a.p.
 (September 2024)